windwp/windline.nvim/README.md

     active = {
         {'  ', {'white', 'black'} },
     },
     --- show active components when the window is inactive always_active = true,
-    --- it will display a last window statusline even that window should inactive show_last_status = true
+    --- It will display a last window statusline even that window should inactive show_last_status = true
+    --- It will not display on floating window. floatline_skip = true
+    --- display both on floating window and default statusline floatline_show_both = true
 }

 ```